 Your twenties are all about career exploration, but by your thirties, you should have a career locked down... right?
-If you have a nagging feeling that you’d be better off changing careers, you’re not alone.
+If you have a nagging feeling that you’d be better off starting a new career at 30, you’re not alone.
 Maybe you’re looking for better pay, better work-life balance, or simply a more interesting challenge.

-Switching to tech via bootcamp is a popular way to change careers without investing in costly and time-consuming degrees.
-Keep reading to learn strategies for switching careers at 30 — and real transition stories to inspire you.
+For example, switching to tech via bootcamp is a popular way to change careers without investing in costly and time-consuming degrees.
+Keep reading to learn strategies for switching careers at 30 and hear real transition stories to inspire you.

 Yes, you can start a new career after 30